 Most IDNR sites have opened to the public.
 However, historic sites which do not have outdoor acreage, or which typically offer indoor interpretive tours will remain closed at this time.

-While normal park hours will resume, shelters, playgrounds and visitors centers will remain closed until further notice.
+While normal park hours will resume, playgrounds and visitors centers will remain closed until further notice.
 Concessions will be open at all sites.